- Home

 Services

-The Veterans Affairs Department has eight employees between its Key Largo and Key West offices, providing services to approximately 8,000 full-time and 2,500 seasonal Veterans, military personnel, survivors, dependents, and family members in the Florida Keys.
-Department staff receives training per the Code of Federal Regulations Title 38, Florida Statute 292.11, and the Florida Department of Veterans Affairs.
+Veterans Affairs has eight employees between its Key Largo and Key West offices, providing services to approximately 8,000 full-time and 2,500 seasonal Veterans, military personnel, survivors, dependents, and family members in the Florida Keys.
+Department staff receive training in accordance with the Code of Federal Regulations Title 38, Florida Statute 292.11, and the Florida Department of Veterans Affairs.

-Each year the Veterans Affairs Department has more than 18,000 client interactions while providing a wide variety of services.
+Each year, Veterans Affairs has more than 18,500 client interactions while providing various services.

 Monetary Compensation